joshbrew/graphscript/docs/Service.md

 Create routed nodes with any functions, node/graph/service prototypes, any objects at all (e.g. the built in Math object in browsers) to gain state machine and flowgraph functionalities across your program, even remotely as we demonstrated above with threads.

-## Service Messages
+### Service Messages

 For microservices to be able to talk to each other, we use a common set of keys in an object used for message passing and transmitting/receiving between services and nodes, including those on other servers or threads.
+We then simply write handlers specific to a messenging API (sockets, web workers, HTTP, etc) to interpret graph messages generically to trigger i/o on either end, easily allowing for posting, subscribing, awaiting, etc.

 ```ts
 type ServiceMessage = {